Written by

 The version of macOS on the selected disk needs to be reinstalled: how to fix it?

-But before going through with the suggestion provided by the error message, launching Disk Utility to repair the disk is worth a shot, which should be completed under the macOS Recovery Mode because it might take minutes to hours in normal mode.
+Before diving into the professional workarounds, launch Disk Utility to repair the disk to exclude the possible culprit first.
+This action should be done under the macOS Recovery Mode because it might take minutes to hours in normal mode.

 Solution 1: Launch Disk Utility to repair the disk

-You need to launch Disk Utility in macOS Recovery Mode which rules out any interrupting process and software that might block the process.
+You need to launch Disk Utility in macOS Recovery Mode to isolate any interrupting process or software that might block the process.

 Step 1: Boot your Mac into Recovery Mode.